Updated : Thu, November 16, 2023 @ 3:00 PM

 Arrays used to be considered the standard for SNP analysis, but by definition those arrays will only include existing, known SNPs.
 However, with sequencing-based methods such as targeted genotyping by sequencing, one can find new SNPs and structural variants in flanking sequences of targeted SNPs, and thus easily obtain much more genetic information.

-Thus, targeted genotyping by sequencing is starting to displace arrays for routine screening in breeding programmes.
-In the research labs at LGC, Biosearch Technologies™ a wet lab targeted genotyping by sequencing experiment can take less than two weeks.
+As a result, targeted genotyping by sequencing is starting to displace arrays for routine screening in breeding programmes.
+In the research labs at LGC Biosearch Technologies™ a wet lab targeted genotyping by sequencing experiment can take less than two weeks.
 If one adds several weeks to design a new oligo library, this means that a whole targeted genotyping by sequencing experiment can be fitted into a single plant breeding cycle, saving years of development time, essential as we tread the rocky road towards global food insecurity.

-At Biosearch Technologies we understand what real-world breeding programs need and we have bridged the gap in mid-plex genotyping technologies in developing our NGS-based targeted genotyping by sequencing, called SeqSNP.
-The SeqSNP service has been shown to work for genome wide association studies (GWAS), marker-assisted selection/breeding (MAS/MAB), marker-assisted back crossing (MABC), QTL screening and trait mapping.
+At Biosearch Technologies we understand what real-world breeding programs need and we have bridged the gap in mid-plex genotyping technologies in developing our NGS-based targeted genotyping by sequencing, called Flex-Seq™.
+The Flex-Seq service has been shown to work for genome wide association studies (GWAS), marker-assisted selection/breeding (MAS/MAB), marker-assisted back crossing (MABC), QTL screening and trait mapping.

-Find out more about SeqSNP, our NGS-based targeted genotyping by sequencing service to help scientists make their genome selection projects a reality.
+Find out more about Flex-Seq, our NGS-based targeted genotyping by sequencing service to help scientists make their genome selection projects a reality.

 - International Wheat Genome Sequencing Consortium (IWGSC, 2018) Shifting the limits in wheat research and breeding using a fully annotated reference genome., Science, Vol. 361, Issue 6403.